Developer Guides & Tutorials

 </html>

-Razor views are used to generate HTML dynamically on the server.
+Razor views generate HTML on the server.
 The Index.cshtml file corresponds to the Index action in HomeController.
-When this action is invoked, it looks for a view named Index.cshtml within the Views/Home/ directory by convention.
+By convention, ASP.NET Core looks for this view in the Views/Home/ folder when the action is executed.

 Resource (RESX) files for ASP.NET localization

-Before diving into localization logic, we need to set up language resources in our ASP.NET Core project.
-In ASP.NET Core, localized strings for classes or views are stored in .resx files.
+Before adding localization logic, you need to define language resources in your ASP.NET Core project.
+Localized strings are stored in .resx files and are resolved at runtime based on the current culture.

-• Matching namespace: If the namespace matches the project’s assembly name, the resource file should be named after the class.
+• Matching namespace: If the namespace matches the project assembly, name the file after the class.

 • Example: For ASPNETCoreL10n.HomeController, name the resource file HomeController.resx.

-• Non-matching namespace: If the namespace doesn’t match, use the fully qualified class name.
+• Non-matching namespace: If the namespace differs, use the full type name.

 • Example: For ASPNETCoreUtils.StringFormatter, name the resource file ASPNETCoreUtils.StringFormatter.resx.